 You cannot enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

 You must have successfully completed the following subject(s) before starting this subject:

 MAQ-ENGX120 , or MAQ-ENGX1021-Creative Writing 1: An Introduction

 - OtherDetails -

 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy are not permitted to enrol in OUA units offered by Macquarie University.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.

 This subject's focus is on writing as practice, craft and function in historical and cultural contexts of reading and writing.
-What have changes in writing conventions, technologies, and distribution or publication output meant for ways in which writing is read and received?
-The contemporary age is one of radical changes in ways of thinking about writing and reading texts, but writing practices also have historical and cultural foundations that may be applied in new ways in digital, paper and creative environments.
-Reading practices too, are changing in the digital age, but there have always been different approaches to reading that have affected our choices and understanding of writing practices.
-Students will consider the contexts, practices and process of their own writing and reading in relation to wider cultural and historical influences, both past and present.
+What have changes in writing conventions, technologies, and distribution or publication meant for ways in which writing is read and received?
+We are living at a time of radical changes in now we think about writing and reading texts, but writing practices also have historical foundations that may be applied in new ways in digital, paper, and other environments.
+Reading practices too are changing in the digital age, but there have always been different approaches to reading that have affected our understanding of writing and text.
+Students will consider the context, practice and process of their own writing and reading in relation to wider cultural and historical influences.
 Assessment for this subject aims to develop students' critical, reflective and research skills in factual and creative writing.

 - Practic- based tasks (20%)

 - Reflective writing (15%)

 - Quiz (15%)